 The algorithms of computational geometry are designed for a machine model with exact real arithmetic.
-Substituting floating-point arithmetic for the assumed real arithmetic may cause implementations to fail.
-Although this is well known, it is not common knowledge.
-There is no paper that systematically discusses what can go wrong and provides simple examples for the different ways in which floating-point implementations can fail.
-Due to this lack of examples,

-- 1. instructors of computational geometry have little material for demonstrating the inadequacy of floating-point arithmetic for geometric computations, - 2. students of computational geometry and implementers of geometric algorithms still underestimate the seriousness of the problem, and - 3. researchers in our and neighboring disciplines still believe that simple approaches are able to overcome the problem.
+It is well-known that substituting floating-point arithmetic for the assumed real arithmetic may cause implementations to fail.
+However, there are no concrete comprehensive examples.
+There is neither a paper nor a textbook that systematically discusses what can go wrong and provides simple examples for the different ways in which floating-point implementations can fail.
+Due to this lack of examples, instructors of computational geometry have little material for demonstrating the inadequacy of floating-point arithmetic for geometric computations, students of computational geometry and implementers of geometric algorithms still have to learn about the seriousness of robustness problems by experiencing the difficulties while programming.

-^{}Partially supported by the IST Programme of the EU under Contract No IST-2000-26473, Effective Computational Geometry for Curves and Surfaces (ECG).
+\Partially supported by the IST Programme of the EU under Contract No IST-2000-26473, Effective Computational Geometry for Curves and Surfaces (ECG).
 A preliminary version of this paper appeared at ESA 2004, LNCS 3221, pages 702 - 713.

-[†]MPI für Informatik, Saarbrücken, {kettner, mehlhorn}@mpi-inf.mpg.de
+MPI für Informatik, Saarbrücken, {kettner, mehlhorn}@mpi-inf.mpg.de

-[‡]INRIA Sophia Antipolis, Sylvain.Pion@sophia.inria.fr
+&lt;sup>‡INRIA Sophia Antipolis, Sylvain.Pion@sophia.inria.fr

-[§]Otto-von-Guericke-Universität, Magdeburg, stschirr@isg.cs.uni-magdeburg.de
+Otto-von-Guericke-Universität, Magdeburg, stschirr@isg.cs.uni-magdeburg.de